Manhattan Project: Collaboration with the United Kingdom

 The Combined Policy Committee created the Combined Development Trust in June 1944, with Groves as its chairman, to procure uranium and thorium ores on international markets.
-The Belgian Congo and Canada held much of the world's uranium outside Eastern Europe, and the Belgian government in exile was in London.
+The Belgian Congo and Canada held much of the world's uranium outside Eastern Europe, and the Belgian Government in Exile was in London.
 Britain agreed to give the United States most of the Belgian ore, as it could not use most of the supply without restricted American research.
 In 1944, the Trust purchased 3440000 lb of uranium oxide ore from companies operating mines in the Belgian Congo.
-In order to avoid briefing US Secretary of the Treasury Henry Morgenthau Jr. on the project, a special account not subject to the usual auditing and controls was used to hold Trust monies.
-Between 1944 and the time he resigned from the Trust in 1947, Groves deposited a total of $37.5 million into the Trust's account.
+To avoid briefing US Secretary of the Treasury Henry Morgenthau Jr., a special account not subject to the usual auditing and controls was used to hold Trust monies.
+Between 1944 and his resignation from the Trust in 1947, Groves deposited a total of $37.5 million.

-Groves appreciated the early British atomic research and the British scientists' contributions to the Manhattan Project, but stated that the United States would have succeeded without them.
-He also said that Churchill was "the best friend the atomic bomb project had [as] he kept Roosevelt's interest up ...
-He just stirred him up all the time by telling him how important he thought the project was."

-The British wartime participation was crucial to the success of the United Kingdom's independent nuclear weapons program after the war when the McMahon Act of 1946 temporarily ended American nuclear cooperation.
+Groves later said that the British scientists' direct contributions to the Manhattan Project were "helpful but not vital," but "there probably would have been no atomic bomb to drop on Hiroshima" without Britain's (particularly Churchill's) impetus.
+The British wartime participation was crucial to the success of their independent nuclear weapons program when the McMahon Act of 1946 temporarily ended American nuclear cooperation.